thatvirtualboy/horizon-linux-vm/README.md

 ## Instructions

 ### Preconfigured Ubuntu OVA
-* Base image is Ubuntu 14.04.5 LTS x64 (final image is < 5GB!)
+* Base image is Ubuntu 16.04.2 LTS x64 (final image is < 5GB!)
 * VMware HW v11 (requires ESXi 6.0)
 * Default username/password is viewadmin/viewadmin
 * The VM includes the optimization script which configures VM to Best Practices per Horizon 7 Documentation
 * Additional system tweaks and applications may be necessary for your needs.
 * Due to licensing limitations, the Horizon Agent is _currently_ not included in this OVA.
 It must be downloaded manually after booting and running the script.
-* Horizon Linux VM has been tested with Windows 2003 & 2008 Domains and Samba Domains
+* Horizon Linux VM has been tested with Windows 2003, 2008 & 2012 Domains and Samba Domains

 ### Steps:
-1. [Download](https://rakdom.asuscomm.com/owncloud/s/77XOOVUiEHoAScs) the pre packaged OVA & deploy to your datacenter // ~~CURRENTLY UNAVAILABLE.
-A fiber cable was crushed in my neighborhood causing a major outage.
-Hopefully back up Dec.
-6th.
-Follow my twitter account (@thatvirtualboy) for updates.~~
+1. [Download](https://labs.vmware.com/flings/horizon-ova-for-ubuntu) the pre packaged OVA & deploy to your datacenter
 2. Boot the VM and ensure you get a valid IP and can reach the internet
 3. Open a console to the VM and login as viewadmin/viewadmin
 4. Open Terminal and type `sudo apt-get update && sudo apt-get upgrade`